 Grades and Exams

 The grading system in general use at the university is stated in the current catalog under the heading Grades and Marks.
-The Law School, the E. Fay Jones School of Architecture and the Dale M. Bumpers College of Agricultural, Food and Life Sciences may evaluate on a plus and minus grading system.
+The Law School and, the E. Fay Jones School of Architecture and Design may evaluate on a plus and minus grading system.

 The Faculty Senate has gone on record as affirming the fundamental responsibility of instructors to inform students of their progress in courses as accurately and completely as possible.
 In meeting this responsibility, early progress grades are entered into the student information system by faculty by the end of six weeks for students in 1000- and 2000-level courses.
 Early progress grade reports are issued to students in the seventh week, as soon as possible following submission by instructors, with the reports made available to deans’ offices for advisors.

 Each faculty member is expected to select appropriate times for the periodic examinations that are necessary or desirable during the course of the semester, but if examinations are to be given at times other than the regular class period, these times must be published in the Schedule of Classes, included in the syllabus, and announced at the first class meeting.